kassemitani/NY-Times-Most-Popular-Articles-Swift-iOS-Sample/Readme.md

 &nbsp;

-# Installation
+# How to build and run the code?

-* Installation by cloning the repository
+* Start by cloning the repository
 * Go to directory
+* Open "NY Times Most Popular Articles.xcworkspace" using Xcode
 * use command + B or Product -> Build to build the project
 * Incase of build fail due to dependency Kingfisher, install Kingfisher using CocoaPods.
 * Incase of build fail due to dependency Moya, install Moya using CocoaPods.